 Integrate with Existing Systems

-Next, your blockchain solution must connect seamlessly with your current ERP, accounting, treasury management systems.
+Next, your blockchain solution must connect seamlessly with your current ERP, accounting, and treasury management systems.
+Modern solutions use API-first middleware to translate on-chain events into standard accounting entries your finance team understands.

 Establish Compliance Protocols